arei/FWF/README.md

 ## What Can you Do with FWF

-Each of the functions given returns a modified function which will then display the characteristics described.
+Each of the functions below returns a new function which will then display the characteristics described.

 **Again** - Allows you to call a function multiple times without supplying the arguments again.